Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Temple Stats and Trends

-- Temple is 2-1 against the spread and 3-0 overall when the team notches more than 31.2 points.
+- Temple is 2-1 against the spread and 3-0 overall in games when it records more than 31.2 points.

 - The Owls collect 295.6 yards per game, 82.0 fewer yards than the 377.6 the Midshipmen give up.

-- The Owls have turned the ball over seven more times (18 total) than the Midshipmen have forced a turnover (11) this season.
+- This year the Owls have turned the ball over 18 times, seven more than the Midshipmen's takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.